-At David G. Moore, Attorney at Law, our lawyers are qualified to defend against auto theft charges in Kalamazoo and the surrounding counties of southwestern Michigan.
+At David G. Moore, Attorney at Law, our lawyers are qualified to defend against auto theft charges in Grand Rapids, Kalamazoo and throughout southwest Michigan.
 David Moore, our firm’s founder, was a criminal prosecutor for more than three years, so he fully understands how the opposition builds cases and how to combat their strategies.
 Contact our office day or night if you have been arrested in connection with any type of theft.

 Unlawfully Driving Away Of An Automobile (UDAA)

 Intentionally driving away in someone else’s vehicle without permission is a felony offense, punishable by up to five years in state prison.
 Likewise, aiding another person in stealing a motor vehicle is also a felony and carries the same penalties.